Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

 # System Settings

-Some times you will need to play with a few system settings in order to have the unit tests pass locally.
+Sometimes you will need to play with a few system settings in order to have the unit tests pass locally.
 A common setting that may need to be set is ulimit.

 ## Mac

-In order to increase the number of files and procs allowed, run the following
+In order to increase the number of files and processes allowed, run the following

 ```bash
 $ sudo launchctl limit maxfiles 16384 16384